weiserlab/homepage2/content/home/welcome.md

 ---
 <br>

-We are a curiosity driven group of researchers interested in Wireless, Embedded Intelligence, Sensing and Emerging Technologies **(WEISER)**.
+We are a curiosity driven group of engineers and researchers who are  interested in Wireless, Embedded Intelligence, Sensing and Emerging Technologies **(WEISER)**.
 We are currently hosted at the National University of Singapore.

 <br>